4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/collect_results.rst

 If you are dealing with time-dependent results, and want to 'stamp' the results with a datetime value, this is facilitated by setting 'indexing_mode' to 'timestamp' during initialization.
 Then, a datetime value must be passed to :meth:`~fourinsight.engineroom.utils.ResultCollector.new_row()` when collecting results.
-For :meth:`~fourinsight.engineroom.utils.ResultCollector.collect_batch()`, the indexes of the dataframe must be a datetime.
+For :meth:`~fourinsight.engineroom.utils.ResultCollector.append()`, the indexes of the dataframe must be a datetime.

 .. code-block:: python